SeaQL/sea-streamer/examples/README.md

 # SeaStreamer Examples

-This crate serves as a demo of SeaStreamer and also can be a starting point for you to develop your stream processors.
+This crate serves as a demo of SeaStreamer and also can be a starting point for you to develop your stream processors, while demonstrating various stream processing techniques.

 This crate works for both `tokio` and `async-std`, and streams to `kafka` and `stdio`.